mrwangyou/DBRL/doc/QuickStart_en.md

 1. Offer various action spaces, observation spaces and reward functions to support different RL methods.

-2. Reproduct air combat baseline methods from international conference or journal.
+2. Reproduce air combat baseline methods from international conference or journal.

 3. Output flight data in various forms to support visualization in different software like Tacview.